vantage6/gitbook-docs/usage/running-analyses/node.md

 client.collaboration.list(fields=['id', 'name'])
 ```

 Then, we register a node with the desired organization and collaboration.
-In this example, we create a node for the organization with id 1 and collaboartion with id 1.
+In this example, we create a node for the organization with id 1 and collaboration with id 1.

 ```python
 # A node is associated with both a collaboration and an organization